hassieswift621/tatsumaki-bot-api/README.md

 An asynchronous Java API wrapper around one of the most popular bots on Discord, Tatsumaki.

-Currently, the API allows you to fetch user profile data.
+The API wrapper has all endpoints currently available or soon to be available implemented: guilds, users and ping.

 When you create the client, by default a number of fixed threads are created, specifically CPUs/CPU cores + 1.
 You can customise this using the client builder.

 The library is designed to run for the duration of your program, keeping the thread pool alive for quick async execution.

-Once you are done with the client, call its shutdown method to release the resources, to allow your program to shutdown cleanly.
+Once you are done with the client, call its shutdown method to shutdown the executor service, to allow your program to shutdown.
-Note however, you must create a new instance of the client if you wish to make another API request.
+Note however, you must create a new instance of the client if you wish to make another API request after shutting down the client.

 Note that I am not part of the Tatsumaki Bot development.
 If you have any queries about the bot or the API, please visit https://tatsumaki.xyz/